Reiner Kraft, Ph.D.

-Since 2012, he has focused on how health, performance, and healthy aging can be measurably and sustainably optimized.
-His work is based on applied epigenetics, functional medicine, mitochondrial biology, and nutrient biochemistry , supported by over 10,000 hours of research and practice, as well as more than 800 scientific references .
+Since 2012, he has dedicated himself to the systematic question of how health, performance, and long-term vitality can be measurably and sustainably optimized in decision-makers.
+His approach is based on functional epigenetics, mitochondrial biology, nutrient biochemistry, and data-driven systems analysis.
+Over 10,000 hours of research and practical experience, as well as more than 800 scientific references, form the foundation of his work.

 Schedule a 15-minute information session